CAPC-CG: A Large-Scale, Expert-Directed LLM-Annotated Corpus of Adaptive Policy Communication in China: Corpus Creation and Structure

-Next, we transformed the raw text into a structure that captures our five-category schema: \textit{Black, Red, Grey, Yellow, Charcoal} (Table~\ref{tab:signals}).\footnote{Colors are employed solely as mnemonic devices; the analytical model encodes the abstract categories themselves.} Appendix~\ref{app:codebook} provides our codebook that details the classification rules.
+Next, we transformed the raw text into a structure that captures our five-category schema: \textit{Black (Authorizing), Red (Prohibiting), Grey (Ambiguous), Yellow (Pressuring), Charcoal (Flexible)}, as presented in Table~\ref{tab:signals}.\footnote{Colors are employed solely as mnemonic devices; the analytical model encodes the abstract categories themselves.} Appendix~\ref{app:codebook} provides our codebook that details the classification rules.

 We segmented all documents into paragraphs using an ensemble of rule-based algorithms and LLM (see the detailed segmentation method in Appendix~\ref{sec:segmentation}).
-Because the structure of Chinese policy directives is highly variegated, a single passage may include multiple signals, while sometimes a series of paragraphs may correspond to one consistent signal.
-To tackle this variation, we apply an LLM to segment each document into units bounded by a coherent signal.
+Because both the structure and language of Chinese policy directives are highly heterogeneous, a single document can contain multiple paragraphs and policy signals.
+To tackle this challenging degree of variation, we apply an LLM to segment each document into units bounded by a coherent signal \citep{merola2025}.
 We assigned annotators to manually validate 4,600 randomly sampled segmented paragraphs and found that 97.74\% were correctly segmented.
-Following this validation, we removed units that consisted of non-actionable statements, which annotators labeled as \textit{Neutral} (N) in the first stage of annotation (see Appendix~\ref{app:codebook}).
-This procedure produced a final set of 2,647,695 paragraphs, which serves as the foundation for analysis.
+Following this validation, we retained non-actionable units under the \textit{Neutral} (N) label (see Appendix~\ref{app:codebook}) while filtering segments shorter than 20 Chinese characters and formatting noise.
+This procedure produced a final set of 2,647,695 paragraphs.